Notes: 'Toppers lead public schools in state baseball appearances

 In the final regular season poll by the Tennessee Baseball Report, only No. 3 Farragut and No. 5 Clarksville reached the state tournament.

-No. 1-ranked Collierville went just 3-4 in the postseason, losing three times to No. 4 Germantown Houston and getting eliminated in the sectional round by Hardin County.
+No. 1 Collierville went just 3-4 in the postseason, losing three times to No. 4 Houston and getting eliminated in the sectional round by Hardin County.
 Houston was clipped 4-1 by Brighton in the sectional.

-No. 2-ranked Seymour was brushed aside by Science Hill in the Region 1-AAA final before losing 9-2 to Farragut in the sectional.
+No. 2 Seymour was brushed aside by Science Hill in the Region 1-AAA final before losing 9-2 to Farragut in the sectional.

 No. 6 Riverdale bowed out in the district tournament while No. 7 Mt.
 Juliet fell to Clarksville in the region semifinals.